Adding external documentation

 ```

-* The `url` field is the `src` value for the `iframe` embed generated by your dashboard tool.
+* `url` is the `src` value from the iframe embed generated by your dashboard tool, not the dashboard's browser URL.

 {% hint style="info" %}